paldhous/ucsc/2016/investigative-policy/md_raw/class2.md

 #####Think about the human sources who can help you

 In some of the articles we discussed, the reporters may have been tipped off to the initial story by an interested party — who may also have provided documents or data.
-Some featured the stories of people who were wronged, and wanted to be given a public voice.
+Some, notably the National Park Service sexual harrassment story, featured the stories of people who were wronged, and wanted to be given a public voice.
 At this stage in your career, you probably won't have whistleblowers eager to hand you a story to pursue.
 But there are still plenty of people who will be motivated to help you.
 Academics and non-governmental organizations with an interest in the issue can be very useful, as can attorneys representing a party in a lawsuit.
 Of course, you need to be aware that most interested parties have an agenda, which you must bear in mind.
 But the information they can provide may still be very useful.

 Former employees of government agencies and other bodies, freed from the constraints of "party line" or official silence, can also be good sources.